psi4/psi4/doc/sphinxman/source/prog_ways_to_add.rst

-code can be maintained and distributed independently of |PSIfour|, making this a good strategy for development, especially in cases where tighter integration of the new code with existing |PSIfour| machinery is required than that afforded by the Numpy based stratege outlined in the :ref:`sec:prog_psi4numpy`.
+code can be maintained and distributed independently of |PSIfour|, making this a good strategy for development, especially in cases where tighter integration of the new code with existing |PSIfour| machinery is required than that afforded by the Numpy based stratege outlined in the :ref:`sec:prog_psi4numpy` section.
 For details about how to write these plugins, see the :ref:`sec:plugins` section.

 .. _`sec:prog_fullintegration`: